-The Certificate Holder may choose to include additional people in the group of Fair Trade Premium Participants, for instance:
+Based on the Certificate structure or context, the Certificate Holder may choose to include additional people in the group of Fair Trade Premium Participants, for instance:

-- 1) Other workers handling or growing Fair Trade product not included in the default scope of Premium Participants above, for instance temporary workers on Small Farms, or workers in processing facilities and packhouses included in the scope of the Certificate. - In situations where there are some workers who split time between farms and processing facilities, it is recommended that all processing facility workers be included as Premium Participants. - In dairies, in situations where the majority of workers split time between dairying and crop production, it is recommended that all crop workers who receive similar pay and benefits to the dairy workers be included as Premium Participants.
-Note this would exclude any highly specialized individuals such as an individual who owns specialized heavy equipment and leases their service and labor to the dairy's crop fields.
+1) Other workers handling or producing Fair Trade product not included in the default scope of Premium Participants above, for instance temporary workers on Small Farms, or workers in processing facilities, in packhouses, and involved in the production of dairy feed crops, that are included in the scope of the Certificate.

-2) In a mixed cooperative growing both Fair Trade and non-Fair Trade product, the members who are growing non-Fair Trade product.
-Those members growing non-Fair Trade product would not be subject to a Fair Trade audit, but this would allow them to benefit from the Fair Trade Premium.

-- 3) All Mid-sized Farm and Facility managers. - 4) Small and mid-sized traders, product aggregators and facility managers who help ensure that Fair Trade product gets from the farms to the Certificate Holder.
+- In situations where there are some workers who split time between farms and processing facilities, it is recommended that all processing facility workers be included as Premium Participants. - In dairies, in situations where some workers split time between dairying and crop production, it is recommended that all crop workers be included as Premium Participants.
+Note this would exclude any highly specialized individuals such as an individual who owns specialized heavy equipment and leases their service and labor to the dairy's crop fields. - 2) In a mixed cooperative producing both Fair Trade and non-Fair Trade product, the members who are producing non-Fair Trade product.
+Those members producing non-Fair Trade product would not be subject to a Fair Trade audit, but this would allow them to benefit from the Fair Trade Premium. - 3) All Mid-sized Farm and Facility managers. - 4) Small and mid-sized traders, product aggregators and facility managers who help ensure that Fair Trade product gets from the farms to the Certificate Holder.

-In some cases identifying the Fair Trade Premium Participants will be straightforward, for instance certification of a cooperative of small producers.
-In other cases, for instance where coops, independent farmers, and Large Farms are all selling to an exporter who holds the Certificate, the applicant can work with Fair Trade USA to make sure all the relevant individuals are included in the group of Premium Participants.
+In some cases, identifying the Fair Trade Premium Participants will be straightforward, for instance certification of a cooperative of small producers.
+In other cases, for instance where co-ops, independent farmers, and Large Farms are all selling to an exporter who holds the Certificate, the applicant can work with Fair Trade USA to make sure all the relevant individuals are included in the group of Premium Participants.
 As with the scope of sites included in the Certificate, the Fair Trade Premium Participants will be determined during the application process and approved by Fair Trade USA before the initial audit.